-- 1. The Permittee shall submit quarterly reports in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Monitoring results from the leak detection sumps or piezometers identified in Parts I.D.2 and I.D.3, reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent; - b.
-Analytical results of the solution collected from monitoring locations identified in Parts I.D.4 and I.D.6, reported on NDEP Form 0190 or equivalent; - c.
-Water and collar elevations for site monitoring wells identified in Part I.D.7; - d.
-Analytical results of the MWMP-Profile I and Uranium, and NMSP testing for the materials identified in Part I.D.6, reported on NDEP Form 0190 and NDEP Form 0620 as appropriate, or equivalent; - e.
-Analytical results for the pit lakes identified in Part I.D.8, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent, as applicable; - f.
-Other monitoring results for the pit lakes identified in Part I.D.8; - g.
-A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; - h.
-For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter; - i.
-A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4);
+- 1. The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Monitoring results from the leak detection sumps or piezometers identified in Parts I.D.2, I.D.3, and I.D.4, reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent;

+- b.
+Analytical results of the solution collected from monitoring locations identified in Parts I.D.5, I.D.6, I.D.8, and I.D.11, reported on NDEP Form 0190 or equivalent; - c.
+Water and collar elevations for site monitoring wells and piezometers identified in Part I.D.3 and I.D.8; - d.
+Analytical results of the MWMP-Profile I, Uranium, and Profile R, as applicable, and NMSP testing for the materials identified in Part I.D.7, reported on NDEP Form 0190 or equivalent; - e.
+Analytical results for the pit lakes identified in Part I.D.10, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent, as applicable; - f.
+Other monitoring results for the pit lakes identified in Part I.D.10; - g.
+Flow rates and analytical results for the springs identified in Part I.D.13, reported on for NDEP Form 0190 or equivalent, as applicable; - h.
+A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; and - i.
+For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter. - j.
+A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4); - k.
+A status update on each SOC Item required by the permit.
+The status updates shall continue to include the historical updates, the current status of the compliance item, and what will be done to progress the item in the coming quarter.